ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/smokescreen.rst

 SmokeScreen is a Chi Ability.

-SmokeScreen enables a chiblocker to blind their enemies, allowing for a quick escape or an unseen approach.
+SmokeScreen enables a chiblocker to blind enemies from a distance, allowing for a quick escape or an unseen approach.
 GIF TO BE ADDED

 Usage